Phaedra Pezzullo

-Phaedra C. Pezzullo is an American author and scholar working as an Associate Professor of Communication at the University of Colorado Boulder.
+Phaedra C. Pezzullo is an American author and scholar working as a professor of communication at the University of Colorado Boulder.
 She specializes in environmental communication and rhetoric, public advocacy, tourist studies, and cultural studies.

 Background

 Pezzullo earned her M.A. in 1998 and her Ph.D. in 2002 from the University of North Carolina at Chapel Hill, both in Communication Studies.
 She also holds a B.A. in Social Thought and Political Economy and a B.S. in Natural Resources from the University of Massachusetts Amherst (1996).

 Professional life

 From 2002 to 2015, Pezzullo held academic appointments at Indiana University in Bloomington, Indiana.
 In 2015, Pezzullo accepted an appointment in the Department of Communication at the University of Colorado Boulder, where she currently holds the position of associate professor.

 As of Spring 2017, Pezzullo has served on the editorial board of several academic journals, including Cultural Studies, Communication and Critical/Cultural Studies, Communication Monographs, Environmental Communication, and Quarterly Journal of Speech.

 In addition to book awards, Pezzullo has received awards from the National Communication Association and from Indiana University for teaching and service.